Women in Boxing: An interview with UoB's Fight Night Girls

 The girls’ reasons for getting involved varied from encouragement from friends and a way to channel excess energy, to taking the opportunity to try something new – such was the case for ‘Iron Ayishah’ seeking a new regimen to expand her horizons from her power-lifting background.
 Having all signed up with no prior boxing experience, there is widespread agreement that it was an anxiety-inducing venture at first.
 The support of the coaches and their fellow female fighters, however, made their newcomer status much less intimidating, and there is unanimous gladness at having stuck out those first scary sessions.

 The demanding eight-week training course comes not without its difficulties - cardio, as Izzy ‘Iron Fist’ Nobles informed us, being chief among them; a fact which we awe-stricken Epigram reporters, tired just watching their warm-up, can attest to.
 Despite this, Izzy was spurred on by its difficulty and motivated by her desire to rise to the challenge.
 Perhaps unsurprisingly, volunteering yourself for a sport in which you get punched in the face was also a shock to the senses, but the girls regularly communicate to ensure that their sparring partner is content and ready and that the force is never taken too far.
+Mercedes – or Mer‘slay’des as she’s known in the ring – shared with us the strangeness of getting used to punching your newfound friends in the face, but noted that she quickly was able to come to terms with the fact that tapping into the combative, competitive mindset needed in the sport is distinctly separate from a mere aggressive desire to hurt your opponent.

 Indeed, the training has its significant benefits both in and out of the ring, with Izzy Hood telling us she is the ‘strongest’ and ‘healthiest’ she has ‘ever been’ and giving insight into its confidence-building ability in areas where women often feel unsafe, for instance something as simple as going to the shop at night.
 This sentiment of increased confidence was shared by the other female competitors alike, with Ayishah appreciating the training’s ability to serve as a productive way work on oneself without spending painstaking, fruitless extra hours in the library – a struggle we all know too well.

 The girls also commented on the importance of community.
 Everyone is willing to help each other improve.
-Izzy gave a heartwarming recount of how after most sessions, after the boys are finished sparring, a few of them come over to inquire about what moves she's finding difficult and help her work on them in their free time.
-Ayeshah also spoke about how the girls have been able to form a strong bond, often hanging out outside sessions.
-Of course, there's always that difficulty of knowing you're going to be having a sleepover with the person you're currently punching, but, they've managed to make it work!
+Izzy H gave a heartwarming recount of how after most sessions, after the boys are finished sparring, a few of them come over to inquire about what moves she's finding difficult and help her work on them in their free time.
+Ayishah also spoke about how the girls have been able to form a strong bond, often hanging out outside of sessions.
+Of course, there's always that difficulty of knowing you're going to be having a sleepover with the person you're currently punching, but they've managed to make it work!
 There's a lot of open communication and they make sure to check in on each other after sparring.

 So, to any girls who are thinking about competing in an upcoming fight night competition, take this as your sign to give it a go!